Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 ### Using Hydrosphere UI

-To find out how to can assign metrics using Hydrosphere UI, refer to @ref[this](../tutorials/monitoring/knn_anomaly_detection.md#ui) page.
+To find out how to assign metrics using Hydrosphere UI, refer to @ref[this](../tutorials/monitoring/knn_anomaly_detection.md#ui) page.

 ### Using HTTP endpoint

-To assign metrics using HTTP endpoint you would have to submit a JSON document, defining a monitoring specification.
+To assign metrics using HTTP endpoint, you will have to submit a JSON document, defining a monitoring specification.

 #### Top-level members

-A document **must** contain the following top-level members.
+The document **must** contain the following top-level members.

 - `name`: The name of the monitoring metric;
 - `modelVersionId`: Unique identifier of the model **to which** you want to assign a metric;
 - `config`: Object, representing a configuration of the metric, **which** will be applied to the model.

-An example below shows, how a metric can be defined on a top-level.
+The example below shows how a metric can be defined on a top level.

 ```json
 {